fako/writing/setting/the-valley.md

 The Valley
 ==========

-One of the most important locations in this story setting is The Valley.
 To most characters "The Valley" is synonym to "The World".
 For all practical purposes nothing outside of it exists.
-This document goes into some note worthy sites inside The Valley, how these sites developed into what they are today and which politics are involved.
+This text describes some note worthy sites inside The Valley, how these sites developed into what they are today and which politics are involved.